eomielan/16-bit-RISC-machine/README.md

-# Simple RISC Machine
+# 16-bit RISC Machine

-The Simple RISC Machine project represented the culmination of our CPEN 211 class, where my partner and I took on the task of designing a fundamental Central Processing Unit (CPU) architecture.
+The 16-bit RISC Machine project represented the culmination of our CPEN 211 class, where my partner and I took on the task of designing a fundamental Central Processing Unit (CPU) architecture.
 The project included a complete hardware implementation using SystemVerilog, consisting of critical components including a FSM (Finite State Machine) controller, instruction decoder, Arithmetic Logic Unit (ALU), register file, memory unit, and program counter.

 During the development process, my partner and I meticulously ensured that the design followed all required specifications and standards.
 In the end, we succeeded in creating a functional and efficient CPU architecture that met all design requirements.